Supreme Court makes it more difficult to challenge immigration policies in court – KION546

 Writing for the majority, Justice Samuel Alito pointed to the language in the relevant laws and said that, taken together, that language “generally prohibits lower courts from entering injunctions that order federal officials to take or to refrain from taking actions to enforce, implement, or otherwise carry out the specified statutory provisions.”

-Justice Sonia Sotomayor wrote a partial dissent, joined in part by Justices Elena Kagan and Stephen Breyer.
+Justice Sonia Sotomayor wrote a partial dissent, joined by Justice Elena Kagan and joined in part by Justice Stephen Breyer.

 Sotomayor said that the majority opinion “elevates piecemeal dictionary definitions and policy concerns over plain meaning and context.”

-Note: This story had been updated with additional details.